 Hyperion Research provides independent market research for the Legal Technology market.
-Our clients include all organization types, from corporations and law firms, to product vendors and service providers.
-Our clients depend on Hyperion's insight and perspectives to make better informed decisions about key issues facing their Legal technology needs.
+Our clients include all organization types, including corporations and law firms, product vendors and service providers, and market investors and private equity companies.
+Our clients depend on Hyperion's insight and perspectives to make better informed decisions about key issues facing their Legal business and operational technology needs.

 The value we bring our clients comes from our independence and objectivity.
 We actively review and are always open to constructive discussion on alternative perspectives in our research and advisory work product.
 This policy describes important aspects of our approach.

 Our research agenda is driven by industry needs - the key issues and interests facing our clients.
 All new research projects, vendor coverage and advisory assignments are thoroughly reviewed and vetted to ensure independence and objectivity.
 While we appreciate and actively consider inputs from both our clients and vendors, we always retain final authority for both our industry focus areas and research work product.

 All of our analysts are committed to independence and objectivity in their research and advisory work.
 This is a matter of both personal reputation and credibility, and Hyperion's standing in the industry as a trusted advisor.
 While our analysts have extensive industry experience, our structured independence process, which includes both manager and peer-review of all work product, ensures analysts maintain the proper perspective in their work.